jaervic/jaervic/README.md

 - ⚡ Fun fact: ...
 -->

-# Jaervic B. Guevara
+# I'm Jaervic B. Guevara
-I'm a Psychology student.
+I'm self-taught programmer.
 I'm 21 years old.
-I'm from Venezuela 🇻🇪, Living at Santiago de Los Caballeros, RD 🇩🇴
+I'm from Venezuela 🇻🇪, Living in Santiago de Los Caballeros, RD 🇩🇴

-I'm actually focused in improving my programation skills with JavaScript.
+I'm actually focused in improving my programation skills.
 Step by step I'll be using everything that I'm learning and showing it into projects.
-I'm confident in my ability to come up with good ideas and an excellent performance in the rol that I have to take.
+I'm confident in my ability to come up with good ideas and an excellent performance in any role that I have to take.

 [Español](https://github.com/jaervic/jaervic/blob/main/README.md)